yayegeyay/yayegeyay.github.io/_posts/2025-06-24-systematically-improving-rag-applications.md

 **Checkpoint 3: Cost Per Successful Answer (Daily)** Economic efficiency tracking for responses that met both citation and accuracy standards.
 Target: <$0.002 per successful response.

-**The Operational Innovation:** Rather than treating these as separate metrics, I created a unified dashboard that showed the relationship between cost optimization and quality maintenance, enabling systematic improvement across both dimensions.
+**The Operational Innovation:** Rather than treating these as separate metrics, we created a unified dashboard that showed the relationship between cost optimization and quality maintenance, enabling systematic improvement across both dimensions.

 ### The Immediate Impact: "Chunk Explosion" Elimination

-The most dramatic improvement came from identifying and solving a systematic inefficiency that was destroying our unit economics:
+The most dramatic improvement came from identifying and solving a systematic inefficiency that was destroying their unit economics:

-**The Problem:** Our document processing pipeline was creating 12x more text chunks than necessary, causing massive over-retrieval that increased costs while degrading response quality.
+**The Problem:** Their document processing pipeline was creating 12x more text chunks than necessary, causing massive over-retrieval that increased costs while degrading response quality.

-**The Solution:** I led a cross-functional team to redesign our chunking strategy, focusing on semantic coherence rather than arbitrary text length limits.
+**The Solution:** We led a cross-functional team to redesign their chunking strategy, focusing on semantic coherence rather than arbitrary text length limits.

 **The Results:**
 - **Cost Reduction:** Cut retrieval costs by 60% within one week of implementation